pakej/figaro/README.md

 For more information, read the original [The Marriage of Figaro… and Rails](http://www.collectiveidea.com/blog/archives/2013/12/18/the-marriage-of-figaro-and-rails/) blog post.

-## How do I silent warnings that appear, if i don't use strings? `New`
+## How do I silent warnings that appear, if i don't use strings?

-Simply configure figaro in your `config/application.rb` file
+If you are lazy to make everything in your `application.yml` to string and hate those warnings that you'll ignore anyway, simply configure figaro in your `application.rb` file
 ```ruby
 # config/application.rb